l3aconator/kylebaconcreative-v3/content/blog/logo-relaunch/index.md

 journalherocirclealt: ''
 ---

 Today I am relaunching Kyle Bacon Creative’s Logo with a new refresh.
 I've been thinking about this for years and finally decided to execute!
 It's a pun on ‘When Pigs Fly’.

-I am also excited to launch BaconBits, the branding of my blog and experiments I'd like to kick off to learn the intersection of design, programming and just general fun
+I am also excited to launch BaconBits, my new space to experiment with the intersection of design, AI, and code.
+Bit-by-bit.